pandas-dev/pandas/doc/source/contributing.rst

 This will automatically update your pull request with the latest code and restart the Travis-CI tests.

+If your pull request is related to the ``pandas.io.gbq`` module, please see the section on :ref:`Running Google BigQuery Integration Tests
+<contributing.gbq_integration_tests>` to configure a Google BigQuery service
+account for your pull request on Travis-CI.

 Delete your merged branch (optional)
 ------------------------------------